7 Techniques For Dealing With Anxiety

 For me, that often means looking out of the window of my house at a tree down the road.
 By focusing on this it takes the energy away from the immediate danger (at least, that’s how our brain processes it) and on to something far away.
 It has the added benefit of being good for our eyes to focus on something far away as well as several inches from our face.

 Of course, you don’t have to do all of these at once, which is what makes them so valuable.
 If you find one that works for you, great, focus on that.
 If you find that doing a combination of these brings heightened results, that’s brilliant.
-I personally find the 4, 7, 8 Breathing followed by Grounding Your Senses combines very well, but everyone will be different.
+Personally, I like to start with 4, 7, * Breathing, then Grounding Your Senses, and then sighing.
+But everyone will be different.

 Where these techniques can be most powerful, however, is in not waiting until feelings of stress to use them.
 Proactively calming your nervous system can have an immense effect on our ability to process stress in the first place, and so incorporating any and all of these techniques can give you the best footing to take on the challenges of the day.
 The best cure is prevention, after all.